thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 <script>
     window.klipse_settings = {
-        selector: '.language-klipse', // css selector for the html elements you want to klipsify };
+        selector: ".language-klipse" // css selector for the html elements you want to klipsify };
 </script>